calugo/wrinkles/README.md

 ## BISTRETCH - Compression of a bilayer composite.

-This leads to solutions such as the one below:
+For this case the script is called **Nbbz.py** and it is not self contained as an external mesh is generated in another script called **N3mesh.py**, once the mesh is generated the execution of the script `mpirun -n 8 python Nbbz.py` leads to solutions such as the one below.

 ![Stretchcomp](IMGS/COMP3D.png)

+For t

 ## GROWTH3D - Morphoelastic growth of a bilayer composite.